 Fans.
 I use two fans.
 One small desk fan to pull the smoke directly away from my face and another fan in my studio window to pull the smoke out of the room.

-Gloves.
-I use a set of heat resistant gloves when burning.
+Finger Guards.
+I use a set of heat resistant finger guards when burning.
 I still get some heat on my finger tips when burning for long periods, so take breaks about every 1 – 2 hours.

 I use photoshop to setup my artwork to the exact size of my wood canvas.
 Once it’s all setup, I print it out at actual size and tape the sheets together to make a template.
 I tape the template to the canvas and put a carbon sheet underneath to transfer the artwork.
 Once it’s all traced out, it’s ready for burning.